-For the years ended December 31, 2021, 2020, and 2019, the Company recorded royalty expense (net of reimbursements from collaborators, as applicable) in Cost of goods sold and Cost of collaboration and contract manufacturing of \$66.9 million, \$56.5 million, and \$47.0 million, respectively, based on product sales of commercial products under various licensing agreements.
+For the years ended December 31, 2022, 2021, and 2020, the Company recorded royalty expense (net of reimbursements from collaborators, as applicable) in Cost of goods sold and Cost of collaboration and contract manufacturing of \$84.5 million, \$66.9 million, and \$56.5 million, respectively, based on product sales under various licensing agreements.

-11. Stockholders' Equity
+12. Stockholders' Equity